Moelwyn Mawr

 Moelwyn Mawr is a mountain in Snowdonia, North Wales and forms part of the Moelwynion.
 Its summit overlooks the Vale of Ffestiniog and has views in all directions.

 Site of Special Scientific Interest

 In 1990, Moelwyn Mawr was designated a Site of Special Scientific Interest of national scientific importance.
 The glaciated landscape of the mountain provides fine examples of two specific Pleistocene features.
 On the north-east flank of the mountain is a terrain of patterned ground, consisting of small-scale vegetated stripes.
-On the west side, a debris tongue formed by a rock glacier extends into Cwm Croesor.
+On the north side, a debris tongue formed by a rock glacier extends into Cwm Croesor.

 Quarrying

 Slate quarrying was a major industry for many years in the Moelwynion.
 Moelwyn Mawr's flanks have several major quarries on them.
-To the west is Croesor Quarry perched high above Cwm Croesor.
-To the north west is Rhosydd Quarry on the col between Cwm Croesor and Cwm Orthin.
+To the north is Croesor Quarry perched high above Cwm Croesor.
+To the north east is Rhosydd Quarry on the col between Cwm Croesor and Cwm Orthin.
 Within Cwm Orthin, Conglog and Wrysgan quarries are located on the north slope of the mountain.
 Within Cwm Ystradau to the east lies Moelwyn Slate Quarry.